Chapter 38 : I. Epilogue: Sixteen years later

 “No, this is Nathan’s house.
 This is where he came after he left the Death Eaters, when Voldemort was still powerful, and he moved here so Voldemort wouldn’t find him.
 When Voldemort disappeared, Nathan just stayed here rather than returning to England, because his whole life was here.
 I’m just visiting with my family.”

 “Your family…” he said dully.
 “You’re married now.”
 It wasn’t really a question, he just stated it.

-“Right,” said Melanie.
-“I married Luke Wilcox, he was a Ravenclaw in our year at Hogwarts.”
+“Right,” said Melanie after a pause.
+“I married Archie Summerby, he was a Hufflepuff a couple of years ahead of us at Hogwarts.
+He was one of my best friends when I was in fifth year.”
 It felt odd to discuss her husband with the man she would have married had everything not fallen apart all those years ago…

-Sirius sighed.
-“I remember him,” he said quietly, scowling.
-He walked by the table in silence, away from her.
+Sirius sighed and said nothing.
+He walked by the table in silence, away from her, a scowl deepening on his face.
 Melanie could sense him closing off to sulk silently by the window.
 But she didn’t want him to be angry with her.

 “What?” he said agitatedly, still evading looking at her.